Sazid60/Basics-Of-Typescript/Readme.md

     "outDir": "./module1/dist"
 ```

-- After configuration we will just have to write "tsc" to transpile the files to js. we do not need to say the specific file names and folder."tsc command will convert all the ts files in the folder in src and keep it in dist folder"
+- After configuration we will just have to write "tsc" to transpile the files to js. we do not need to say the specific file names and folder."tsc" command will convert all the ts files in the folder in src and keep it in dist folder"

 ## 1-4 Basic Data Types Of Typescript